πŸ—Ί️ Java Maps Explained: HashMap vs Hashtable vs ConcurrentHashMap

 2. 🧱 Hashtable

-Hashtable is a legacy map that is thread-safe because all its methods are synchronized.
-However, this coarse-grained locking means only one thread can access any method at a time, even for reads.
+Hashtable is a legacy, thread-safe map.
+All methods are synchronized, so only one thread can access any method at a time.

 Map<String, Integer> map = new Hashtable<>();